-During class, all cell phones and wireless 2-way communications devices must be turned off and put away (i.e., not in "silent ring" mode).
+During class, all cell phones and wireless 2-way communications devices must be turned off and put away (i.e., not in "silent ring" mode) unless you are on-call for child or elder care (please inform me if this applies to you).

-Use of Wireless Laptops, tablets, smart phones, or other networked devices is restricted to inclass exercises or note-taking.
+Use of Wireless Laptops, tablets, smart phones, or other networked devices is restricted to inclass exercises or note taking.